 Yes, there is a good quantity of vitamin C in bananas.
 100g of bananas contains around 8.7 mg of vitamin C!

-Some good fruits and vegetables to fulfill your daily vitamin C requirements are broccoli, bananas, oranges, and red bell peppers.
+Some good fruits and vegetables for daily vitamin C requirements are broccoli, bananas, oranges, and red bell peppers.

 You can get scurvy due to vitamin C deficiency.
 Other symptoms may include depression, extreme fatigue, internal bleeding, and impaired wound healing.
-Therefore, it is best to have vitamin C included in your daily diet.
+Therefore, it is best to include vitamin C in your daily diet.

 Yes, it is safe to take vitamin C at night.
 Taking it at night can improve your digestion and concentration the next morning.